Bucknell-ECE/PortalBox-ManagementPortal/README.md

 # Maker Portal

 ## About
 This web application is the companion webite for a deployment of MakerSpace Portal Boxes.
-Consisting of two parts; a single page web application (SPA) built on the light weight moostaka+mustache framework with OAuth2 authentication using hellojs and a backend REST API built with PHP+PDO(mysql).
+Consisting of two parts; a single page web application (SPA) with OAuth2 authentication using hellojs and a backend REST API built with PHP+PDO(mysql).
 By default, the website allows unauthenticated users to check the availability of equipment, authenticated users to check their account balances, and admins to administer the system.
 We have implemented a flexible role based access system allowing you to create new roles such as trainers or auditors.

 ### Note on Conventions
 In some shell commands you may need to provide values left up to you.
 These values are denoted using the semi-standard shell variable syntax e.g. ${NAME_OF_DATA}